willk-dev/willk-dev/README.md

-👋 Hi, I’m Will K
+👋 Hi, I’m Will K,

-👀 I love web technologies especiallly JavaScript and it's different 💞️ I’m looking to collaborate on a Js project and I hope to learn something new 📫 Get me at dev.willk@gmail.com
+👀 I love web technologies especiallly JavaScript and it's different frameworks.
+💞️ I’m looking for an open source project to contribute to, and I hope to learn something new.

+📫 Get me at dev.willk@gmail.com

 <!---